-Refer to note 2 on how the Company values these investments and the sensitivity of the fair value to changes in unobservable inputs.
+Refer to note 2 of this Report for further information on how the Company values these investments and the sensitivity of the fair value to changes in unobservable inputs.

 There have been no transfers between levels I, II and III during the year.